 Trance looks good and the film score is great.
 The cinematography cast an intriguing and seductive look on screen.
 It borrows elements from Noir films – neon lights and multiple reflections – to visually represent Simon’s fragmented memories.

 However, the visual style is meant to compensate for a repetitive, at times confusing, and mostly dull narrative.

 It didn’t help that there aren’t any compelling characters to invest in.
 Rosario Dawson and James McAvoy do their job, but their characters are bland.
-Vincent Cassel lifts it up a bit as the likeable smarmy Frank, but that’s not enough.
+Vincent Cassel lifts it up a bit as the likable smarmy Frank, but that’s not enough.